alexander-kastil/m365-copilot/demos/readme.md

 - Task-oriented interactions with messaging extensions
 - Build API-based message extension

-### Using Microsoft 365 Copilot Office Apps & Teams
+### Using Microsoft 365 Copilot in Office Apps & Teams

 - Overview of Microsoft 365 Copilot
-- Copilot Prompts
+- Writing effective Prompts
 - Using Copilot in Office Apps & Teams

 ### Implementing Plugins for Microsoft 365 Copilot